post featured image

 5. Bring your right hand back to the starting position, then extend your right hand behind you, stretching the resistance band.

-6. Continue tapping your right hand out in this 3-point pattern for 40 seconds.
+6. Continue tapping your right hand out in this 3-point pattern for the timed interval.

 7. On the next set, switch sides and repeat this movement with the left hand.